launchdarkly/terraform-provider-launchdarkly/website/docs/r/feature_flag.html.markdown

 - `name` - (Optional) The name of the variation.

 - `description` - (Optional) The variation's description.

+### Nested Defaults Blocks

+Nested `defaults` blocks have the following structure:

+- `on_variation` - (Required) The index of the variation the flag will default to in all new environments when on.

+- `off_variation` - (Required) The index of the variation the flag will default to in all new environments when off.

 ### Nested Custom Properties